139th signs medical training agreement with Mosaic

-The 139th Airlift Wing and Mosaic Life Care signed a training agreement at Mosaic Life Care, St. Joseph, Missouri, October 2, 2023.
-The agreement will provide the wing’s medical Airmen with another opportunity to maintain their clinical requirements as medics.
-(U.S. Air National Guard photo by Senior Airman Janae Masoner)
+The 139th Airlift Wing and Mosaic Life Care signed a training agreement on October 2, 2023 at Mosaic Life Care in St. Joseph, Missouri.
+The agreement will provide medical Airmen with another opportunity to maintain their clinical requirements as medics.

+“We have this great resource in our backyard, in St. Joseph, with Mosaic,” said Lt.
+Col. Joe Lembke, medical plans officer assigned to Detachment 1, 139th Medical Group.
+“We’re medical professionals, they’re medical professionals, so they extended the invitation to us to come into their teaching hospital and enhance our clinical skills for our medics.”

+Per Air Force requirements, each medic needs 40 clinical hours every two years.
+Medics from the 139th will be present at Mosaic for clinical and trauma training experience on a rotating basis every drill weekend.

 |Date Taken: